Measuring out-of-time-ordered correlation functions without reversing time evolution: OTOC dynamics in parameter space

-In \fref{figure:OTOCTimeEvolutionAlternate}(a-e) we display snapshots of $F(t)$ in a spin $J=41/2$ for increasing evolution times $t$, with the perturbation angle $\epsilon = \pi/40$.
+In \fref{figure:OTOCTimeEvolutionAlternate}(a-e) we display snapshots of $F(t)$ in a spin $J=41/2$ system for increasing evolution times $t$, with the perturbation angle $\epsilon = \pi/40$.
 Each point $(\theta,\phi)$ in the figures corresponds to an initial SCS $\ket{\theta,\phi}$.
+The OTOC is then obtained using \eqref{eq:UnravelingOTOC} and the procedure outlined in section~\ref{subsection:ChoosingW}.
 We observe that the OTOC $F(t)$ quickly decays into a low, steady state value for some initial states, whereas other initial states retain a high OTOC value throughout the time evolution.
 Figure~\ref{figure:OTOCTimeEvolutionAlternate}(f) displays an average over the OTOC values for $t < 100 \tau$.
 Together with the time evolution in \fref{figure:OTOCTimeEvolutionAlternate}(a-e), this reveals that the OTOC is minimal in a pattern corresponding to regions of many Floquet components (see \fref{figure:ClassicalQuantumDynamics}(b)), and that this pattern bears a remarkable resemblance to the classical chaotic region (see \fref{figure:ClassicalChaos}(a) and \fref{figure:ClassicalQuantumDynamics}(a)).

-To visualize the dependence of the phase space dynamics of $F(t)$ on the spin size $J$, we display in \fref{figure:OTOCTimeEvolutionDifferentSpins} the OTOC $F(t=10\tau)$ for spins $J = 7/2$ (a), $J = 41/2$ (b), and $J = 85/2$ (c), with \fref{figure:OTOCTimeEvolutionDifferentSpins}(d-f) showing the time average of $F(t)$ for the three spin sizes.
-Larger spins have a smaller minimum angular uncertainty, and hence finer details become visible.
-Nevertheless the $J = 7/2$ snapshot already displays a similar behavior to the one observed in larger spins.
-For the $J=7/2$ OTOC we note that the polar SCS $\ket{\theta\approx 0,\phi}$ display a low susceptibility to the perturbation when compared to their behavior for larger spin values.
-This is most likely because the larger angular uncertainty of the spin causes these states to overlap significantly with the regular states at points $(\theta,\phi) = (0.4\pi,0)$ and $(0.4\pi,\pm\pi)$.
-As a result, these states have non-chaotic contributions, thus increasing the Loschmidt echo fidelity.

-In \fref{figure:OTOCTimeEvolutionPlusSpinDependence}(b) we illustrate the time dependence of $F(t)$ for different initial SCS.
+In \fref{figure:OTOCTimeEvolutionPlusSpinDependence}(b) we illustrate the time dependence of $F(t)$ for different initial SCS for $J=41/2$.
 The blue and red curves that originate in classically chaotic regions settle at oscillations around a reduced value, while the purple and yellow curves that correspond to classically regular regions retain their OTOC value close to unity throughout the time evolution.
-The mean values of the blue and yellow curves may be understood as the proportion of Hilbert space explored by these initial states during their time evolution, while the repeated revivals of the blue trajectory are due to the finite-sized Hilbert space, causing the partial return of the wave function to its initial state.
+The mean values of the blue and red curves may be understood as the proportion of Hilbert space explored by these initial states during their time evolution, while the repeated revivals of the blue trajectory are due to the finite-sized Hilbert space, causing the partial return of the wave function to its initial state.

 The green trajectory in \fref{figure:OTOCTimeEvolutionPlusSpinDependence}(b) is the OTOC $F(t)$ for the initial state $\ket{\pi/2,\pi/2}$ which -- due to the angular uncertainty of the SCS at $J=41/2$ -- partially overlaps with both regions of classically regular behavior and regions of classically chaotic behavior.
 This trajectory displays oscillatory behavior far from that of both the blue and yellow trajectories, indicating that the regular behavior is suppressing chaos.
 The less-than-unity mean value of the green trajectory is due to the size of the Hilbert space on which the state spreads out during time evolution.